Happy-Ferret/neje-ui/README.md

 ### Cons

 * Cann't control browser precisely, must control them by javascript manually. (window size, menu etc.)
-* Behaviour may be different for each platform if chrom is not found.
+* Behaviour may be different for each platform if chrome is not found.

 # Contribution